NWA 312

-NWA 312 is an upcoming professional wrestling pay-per-view (PPV) event promoted by the National Wrestling Alliance (NWA).
-It will take place on Friday April 7, 2023, at StudioONE in Highland Park, Illinois.
+NWA 312 was a professional wrestling pay-per-view (PPV) event promoted by the National Wrestling Alliance (NWA).
+It took place on Friday April 7, 2023, at StudioONE in Highland Park, Illinois.
 The name of the event is in reference to area code 312, the area code of downtown Chicago.

+Fourteen matches were contested at the event, including four on the pre-show.
+In the main event, Tyrus defeated Chris Adonis to retain the NWA Worlds Heavyweight Championship.
+In other prominent matches, Kamille defeated La Rosa Negra to retain the NWA World Women's Championship, La Rebelión (Bestia 666 and Mecha Wolf) defeated Magnum Muscle (Dak Draper and Mims) to retain the NWA World Tag Team Championship, Kenzie Paige defeated Max the Impaler to become the inaugural NWA World Women's Television Championship, and in the opening bout, EC3 defeated Cyon to win the NWA National Heavyweight Championship.

+The event garnered mixed reviews from critics, praising the World Women's title match, but criticized the numerous filler matches throughout the show.

 Production

 Background

 On the February 14, 2023 episode of NWA Powerrr, it was announced that NWA 312 would take place on April 7 in Chicago, Illinois.
 At the same time the NWA announced they were introducing the NWA Women's Television Championship with a new champion being crowned at the PPV.
-On March 10, the NWA announced a partnership with tea shop Madame Zuzu's – of which NWA president William Patrick Corgan is a co-owner of – to benefit the Highland Park Community Foundation in support of victims of the Highland Park parade shooting on July 4, 2022.
+On March 10, the NWA announced a partnership with tea shop Madame Zuzu's – of which NWA president William Patrick Corgan is a co-owner – to benefit the Highland Park Community Foundation in support of victims of the Highland Park parade shooting on July 4, 2022.